petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

 }
 ```

 Run `npm install` to install LibSass.
-The next time you build with gulp, the errors caused by LibSass disappear.
+The next time you build with gulp, the errors caused by Dart SASS disappear.

 <!-- Add Using Blade to Create a Theme section, with a link to Theme Templates documentation when available-->